-Mrs. Bruce, Mrs. Mattern, Miss Thomson Open only to students with majors or minors in physical education.
+Mrs. Bruce, Miss Thomson, Miss Duncan Open only to students with a major or minor in physical education.

 Fundamental athletic activities necessary for teaching on the secondary and college levels.

 Students taking this course are excused from the physical education requirement, course 4.